yexeniaf/T-D/README.md

 I am using two API's for my app, the first one is for making cocktails (https://www.thecocktaildb.com/api.php), I will be setting it up so the user can search by name.

-the Second one will be ( https://developer.edamam.com/) so it can give a random snack that can go with their drink that they looked up.
+The Second one will be ( https://developer.edamam.com/) so it can give a random snack that can go with their drink that they looked up.

 ## Wireframes